aspose-total/Aspose.Total-Products/total/en/python-net/conversion/bmp-to-pst/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert BMP to PST?</h2>

+The Portable Network Graphics (PNG) format is a popular image format used for storing and transmitting digital images.
+It is widely used for web graphics and is supported by most web browsers.
+However, the Personal Storage Table (PST) format is a proprietary file format used by Microsoft Outlook to store emails, contacts, calendar items, and other data.
+Converting a BMP image to PST format allows users to store and access their data in Outlook.

-For a Python developer, who is trying to add a BMP to PST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into PST format.
+<h2>How Aspose.Total Helps for BMP to PST Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that helps developers to automate the conversion process from BMP to PST.
+It is a full package of various APIs dealing with different formats including Email, Images and Microsoft Word formats.
+Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that are part of Aspose.Total for Python via .NET package makes this conversion easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into PST format.
+This process is simple and efficient and helps developers to quickly and easily convert BMP to PST.

 {{% /blocks/products/pf/feature-page-summary %}}